 The Methow River is the best river in Washington you might not have heard of.

-Though it doesn’t get as much attention as some other Washington rivers – in part due to its remote location north of Lake Chelan – the Methow River is one of the state’s greatest trout and steelhead waters.
+Though it doesn’t get as much attention as some other Washington rivers – in part due to its remote location north of Lake Chelan – the Methow River historically has been one of the state’s greatest trout and steelhead waters.

-Whether you like to skate flies for big summer steelhead or you’d rather catch big cutthroat on hoppers, the Methow has something to offer.
+Still, it’s a great place to catch trout, especially if you’d rather catch big cutthroat on hoppers, the Methow has something to offer.

 You’ll find many anglers on the Methow targeting cutthroat and rainbow trout – many of which grow to be very big.